 In May 2010, the Company entered into a new employment agreement with Linda Chen, who is also a director.
 The term of the new employment agreement is through February 24, 2020.
 Under the terms of the new employment agreement, the Company purchased a home in Macau for use by Ms. Chen for approximately \$5.4 million, and will expend additional funds to renovate the home and will also provide Ms. Chen the use of an automobile in Macau.
-Ms. Chen shall have the option to purchase the home at a percentage of the fair market value of the home that is reduced by ten percent per year during the term of the agreement (the "Discount Percentage").
+Upon the occurrence of certain events set forth below, Ms. Chen shall have the option to purchase the home at the then fair market value of the home (as determined by an independent appraiser) less a discount equal to ten percentage points multiplied by each anniversary of the term of the agreement that has occurred (the "Discount Percentage").
 The option is exercisable for (a) no consideration at the end of the term, (b) \$1.00 in the event of termination of Ms. Chen's employment without "cause" or termination of Ms. Chen's employment for "good reason" following a "change of control" and (c) at a price based on the applicable Discount Percentage in the event Ms. Chen terminates the agreement due to material breach by the Company.
-Upon Ms. Chen's termination for "cause," Ms. Chen to purchase the home.
+Upon Ms. Chen's termination for "cause," Ms. Chen will be deemed to have elected to purchase the Macau home based on the applicable Discount Percentage unless the Company determines to not require Ms. Chen to purchase the home.
 If Ms. Chen's employment terminates for any other reason before the expiration of the term (e.g., because of her death or disability or due to revocation of gaming license), the option will terminate.